jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 * Continuous functions: $\langle f, g \rangle = \int f(x) g(x) ~ dx$.

 The one that might be surprising there is the continuous functions.
-This can be useful for deriving reverse-mode AD rules in scientific computing, where we often use things like piecewise polynomials to approximate continuous functions.
+This can be useful for deriving various reverse-mode AD rules in scientific computing, where we often use things like piecewise polynomials to approximate continuous functions.

 As a hopefully-not-too-confusing terminology reminder, I'm also calling the vectors that the adjoint map _acts on_ "adjoint values".
 These are the ones with the bar superscript, as opposed to the "tangent values" which have the dot superscript.